Scholarships

 Presidential Scholars in Career & Technical Education (CTE)

-We are seeking from all Rhode Island Career & Technical Centers nominations of students to be named as 2022 Presidential Scholars.
-We encourage you to work with your career & technical center directors to nominate students to be recognized for excellence in CTE.
-Up to 5 students will be selected from Rhode Island.
+We are seeking from all Rhode Island Career & Technical Centers nominations of students to be named as 2025 Presidential Scholars in CTE.
+We encourage superintendents to work with career & technical center directors to nominate students to be recognized for excellence in CTE.

 Criteria